ethanpnk/laps-ui/README.md

 6. Click **Copy** to place the password on the clipboard.
 The 20 s countdown automatically purges it (if unchanged).

 ### LAPS (Intune) tab
-1. Install the Microsoft Graph PowerShell SDK (`Install-Module Microsoft.Graph`) on the workstation if it is not already available.
+1. On first use the script downloads the Microsoft Graph PowerShell SDK (CurrentUser scope).
+If the workstation cannot reach the PowerShell Gallery, install it manually beforehand: `Install-Module Microsoft.Graph`.
 2. Click **Sign in**.
 A browser window opens for Azure AD/Entra ID authentication (SSO, MFA, conditional access, and federated IdPs are supported).
 Tokens stay in-memory for the current session.
 3. Enter the Intune device name and click **Retrieve**.
 If multiple devices match, select one in the results list.
 4. The password and expiration are retrieved from the Graph endpoint `deviceManagement/managedDevices/{id}/windowsLapsManagedDeviceInformation`.
 History, clipboard clearing, and the visibility toggle behave just like the AD tab, but are stored independently.